gconeice/GAR/README.md

 	cp ../testinginputs/kmp/500-7000/* ./

-Note that, the x and y in **./SGC2PC Alice/Bob x y** need to be adjusted accordingly.
+Note that, the x and y in **./SGC2PC Alice/Bob x y ($IP)** need to be adjusted accordingly.
 The above `cp` will also copy a file called `res`.
 The `res` (as a testing log we recorded) includes what parameters should be used.
 In particular, x reflects the #Fragments in the paper (see Figure 4,7), y reflects the #Mem Ent in the paper (see Figure 3,4).

 # How to Read the Output